remy/nodemon/README.md

 A further example of options can be seen in [sample-nodemon.md](https://github.com/remy/nodemon/blob/master/doc/sample-nodemon.md)

+If you use `nodemon.js`, make sure you export an object immediately, this cannot be async.
+The main reason to allow `nodemon.js` in addition to `nodemon.json` is to allow passing regular expressions to the `ignore` option (`nodemon.json` only supports strings with glob characters, not full blown regular expression).

+A further example of options using `nodemon.js` can be seen in [sample-nodemonjs.md](https://github.com/remy/nodemon/blob/master/doc/sample-nodemonjs.md)

 *This section needs better documentation, but for now you can also see `nodemon --help config` ([also here](https://github.com/remy/nodemon/blob/master/doc/cli/config.txt))*.

 ## Using nodemon as a module